Influencers reveal everything they’re packing for this year’s Coachella

 Every year, the concert palooza taps the biggest names in music to perform for two consecutive three-day weekends in Palm Desert, California, in front of more than 125,000 screaming fans.

-Lady Gaga, Green Day, and Post Malone are set to headline both weekends this year amid a slew of performances from Grammy-nominated artists such as Benson Boone, Charli XCX, Megan Thee Stallion, Lisa, Tyla, and Clairo.
+Lady Gaga, Green Day, and Post Malone are set to headline both weekends this year, along with performances from Grammy-nominated artists such as Benson Boone, Charli XCX, Megan Thee Stallion, Lisa, Tyla, and Clairo.

 Festival gates typically open around 11 a.m.
 PT, an hour before the first round of artists are scheduled to take the stage.

-Guests are welcome to come and go as they please, but more often than not music lovers opt to stay on the grounds for the entire day and night.
+Guests are welcome to come and go as they please, but music lovers often opt to stay on the grounds for the entire day and night.

 Devoted festival frolickers will stand in the crowds at various stages for hours to wait for their favorite artists despite the weather.
 Others may only stay long enough to snap a picture in front of the rainbow spiral terrace.